What is the Web?

 There are things to consider when searching the Web.
 Firstly, the Web is an unregulated environment.
 Provided you can access the internet, it is possible to create a website.
 Unlike journals, websites and webpages may not have a peer review process.
 As there is no requirement to maintain a site, the information may be outdated.
 Material is often transient in that it can be moved or removed without notice, effectively ceasing to exist.

 There are two drawbacks in using search engines on the Web.
 First, they do not directly assess the quality of sites and hence the materials retrieved.
 Second, searching is based on textwords rather than a library indexing system such as MeSH terms.
 This means that a search term may return many irrelevant items.
 Web searches can also return thousands of possible matches.

 However, there are, many benefits.
 The Web contains information and materials that may not be able to be accessed in any other way.
 It enables access to and sharing of databases and datasets.
-There are also new applications for use in the web environment that can facilitate online dissemination and interaction such as social bookmarking systems (e.g. delicious and diigo) or social citations (CiteULike).
+There are also new applications for use in the web environment that can facilitate online dissemination and interaction such as social bookmarking systems (e.g. diigo) or social citations (CiteULike).